weichihl/KVS_WebRTC_on_AmebaPro/README.md

 Peripheral example source can help us utilize peripheral function.
 Peripheral example source code locates in SDK/project/realtek_amebapro_v0_example/example_sources.
 There are main.c and readme.txt in each example file.
 The main.c in the example should be used to replace original main.c( in SDK/project/realtek_amebapro_v0_example/src).
 The readme file explains how to compile and important parameter.
 After that, rebuild application_is project to execute the Peripheral example.

+## Rebuild the library and compile the application project again